apache/allura/README.markdown

 ## Setting up a virtual python environment

-The first step to installing the Forge platform is installing a virtual environment via `virtualenv`.
+The first step to installing the Allura platform is installing a virtual environment via `virtualenv`.
 This helps keep our distribution python installation clean.

     ~$ sudo aptitude install python-pip
     ~$ sudo pip install virtualenv

 Once you have virtualenv installed, you need to create a virtual environment.
-We'll call our Forge environment 'anvil'.
+We'll call our Allura environment 'anvil'.

     ~$ virtualenv --system-site-packages anvil

-This gives us a nice, clean environment into which we can install all the forge dependencies.
+This gives us a nice, clean environment into which we can install all the allura dependencies.
 (The site-packages flag is to include the python-svn package).
 In order to use the virtual environment, you'll need to activate it.
-You'll need to do this whenever you're working on the Forge codebase so you may want to consider adding it to your `~/.bashrc` file.
+You'll need to do this whenever you're working on the Allura codebase so you may want to consider adding it to your `~/.bashrc` file.

     ~$ . anvil/bin/activate

-## Installing the Forge code and dependencies
+## Installing the Allura code and dependencies

-Now we can get down to actually getting the Forge code and dependencies downloaded and ready to go.
+Now we can get down to actually getting the Allura code and dependencies downloaded and ready to go.

     (anvil)~$ mkdir src
     (anvil)~$ cd src
-    (anvil)~/src$ git clone https://git-wip-us.apache.org/repos/asf/incubator-allura.git forge
+    (anvil)~/src$ git clone https://git-wip-us.apache.org/repos/asf/incubator-allura.git allura

 Although the application setup.py files define a number of dependencies, the `requirements.txt` files are currently the authoritative source, so we'll use those with `pip` to make sure the correct versions are installed.

-    (anvil)~/src$ cd forge
+    (anvil)~/src$ cd allura
-    (anvil)~/src/forge$ pip install -r requirements.txt
+    (anvil)~/src/allura$ pip install -r requirements.txt

 This will take a while.
 If you get an error from pip, it is typically a temporary download error.
 Just run the command again and it will quickly pass through the packages it already downloaded and then continue.

-And now to setup each of the Forge applications for development.
+And now to setup each of the Allura applications for development.
 Because there are quite a few (at last count 15), we'll use a simple shell loop to set them up.

     for APP in Allura* Forge* NoWarnings
     do